 Considerations and limitations

-When working with data in EsriJSON format in Analytics for IoT, there are several important considerations and limitations.
+When working with data in EsriJSON format in Velocity, there are several important considerations and limitations.

 EsriJSON feature properties must remain consistent